Charles Marville: Biography

-After the firm of Blanquart-Evrard closed in 1855, Marville began to find other clients for his work, as well as working as a printer and distributor for several photographers working in the Middle East and North Africa.
+Beginning in 1858, he was charged––by the municipal administration and by individual architects––with photographing renewal projects in Paris.
+In 1862, he was officially named "Photographer of the City of Paris."
+This position entailed both documenting old streets that were earmarked for destruction, showing their overcrowded state, with little light or sanitary amenities, and photographing the new streets and monuments to show the beauty and improved quality of life that the renovations had brought to the capital.
+These photos were shown side-by-side at the Exposition Universelle of 1878.

 He was also made an income documenting artwork from 1859 on, proposing to document all work under consideration at the Louvre, though he did not become official photographer to the Louvre until 1861 under the director Count Émilien de Nieuwerkerke.
 He made significant albums of photographic reproductions of drawings from the Louvre, Egyptian artifacts working with Auguste Mariette, and returned from a trip to Italy with over 100 plates of reproductions of drawings by Italian masters as well as a gold medal from the Italian king, Vittorio Emmanuele.
 He also photographed for many contemporary artists, of greater and lesser stature.
 His documentation of Ingres' drawings for the sculptor and medal engraver Jacques-Édouard Gatteaux is still invaluable to scholars, as the originals were destroyed by fire in 1871.
+He also took a celebrated photograph of Ingres on his deathbed.

+Marville was commissioned to photograph the ruins of the old Hôtel de Ville, which had been destroyed during the Paris Commune, and then to document the rebuilding process.
+He died in 1879, before this project could be completed.
 He had no family, but a long-time companion, Jeanne-Louise Leuba, was included in his will.
-He died in Paris in 1879.